 Students in a Criminal Law course begin a unit on the amendments in the Bill of Rights that apply to criminal law by listing what they already know about the 4th, 5th, and 6th amendments and forming questions to guide what they want to learn more about to understand the implications of these amendments for criminal defendants.

-At the beginning of a unit on interdependent relationships in ecosystems, students complete the K and W columns with what they know and want to know about interdependent relationships.
+After the first lesson of a unit on how to conserve an at risk ecosystem, students complete the K and W columns with what they know and what they want to know about the system and organisms that they investigated.

 Sinambela, E., Manik, S., & Pangaribuan, R. E. (2015).
 Improving students’ reading comprehension achievement by using KWL strategy.
 English Linguistics Research, 4(3), 13-29.